The port of Helsinki

 The first morning you arrive in Helsinki, get to Helsinki Central Library Oodi (not to be confused with the Finnish Library).
 Take time to explore the space, which was created as a community gathering place for residents of Helsinki.

 Then take a walk down Aleksanterinkatu, one of the main thoroughfares of the city.
-Take a detour slightly to the north, where you will find a giant square next to the main train station.
+While walking, take a detour slightly to the north, where you will find a giant square next to the main train station.
 Here, you can gaze at the Finnish National Theatre.
 Picturesque green trams barrel down this street, and plenty of shops, as well as city sights, are either on this road or just off it.

 The Finnish National Theatre, one of the most beautiful buildings in Helsinki.